mahoskye/Send-From/README.md

 ## Changelog

-- 2.0 - Updated the code to fix naming conventions, reduce size, and fix and issue with the options page
 - 2.3 - Security: Fixed stored XSS (CVE-2025-46469).
 Added input sanitization and output escaping; validated test-send addresses.
+Implemented comprehensive PHPUnit test suite with 26+ tests.
+Added Docker-based testing environment.
+Enhanced email validation with stricter domain requirements.
+Improved code quality and error handling.
 Bumped compatibility flags.
+- 2.0 - Updated the code to fix naming conventions, reduce size, and fix and issue with the options page
 - 1.3 - Fixed typo
 - 1.2 - Fixed issue with update message not displaying properly
 - 1.1 - Fixed Error where default address was not properly used